Are you trying to discover whether chicken eggs are fertile before you put them into an incubator or under a broody hen?

 Which takes us to the next point...

 No. A hen is perfectly capable of laying eggs without having a male.
-A young, healthy hen bred for egg-laying will start laying at about 21 weeks old and will lay at approximate 24 hour intervals.
+A young, healthy hen bred for egg-laying and given the proper care will start laying at about 21 weeks old and will lay at approximate 24 hour intervals.
 Other breeds may lay less frequently.

 The gap between lays becomes longer as the hen gets older.
 During moulting and winter, laying generally slows or stops altogether.
 But it has nothing to do with having a rooster (UK cockerel) in the flock.

 But for a hen to lay a fertile egg, she has to mate with a rooster.
 The rooster supplies the sperm.
-It's exactly the same process as for us humans.
+It's exactly the same process as for humans.

 A hen does need a rooster to lay fertile eggs.

 What's the process of making them fertile?
 Basically the same as for most other species: the male mates with the female.
-His sperm travel into the hen's oviduct and fertilise the yolk of any eggs laid within the next couple of weeks.
+His sperm travel into the hen's oviduct and, in the case of poultry, fertilise the yolk of any eggs laid within the next couple of weeks.

 There's no romance in this for chickens.
 No courtship, no flowers... in fact, it can be pretty brutal.